denniskigen/ampath-forms/pages/docs/expression-helpers.md

 # Expression Helpers

-AMPATH Forms provide expression helpers that are useful for computing common domain-specific calculation.
+AMPATH Forms provide expression helpers that are useful for computing common domain-specific calculations.

 Here's a link to the expression helpers [implementation](https://github.com/AMPATH/ngx-openmrs-formentry/blob/2763b0062c386906ae94e312df961508069cdfec/projects/ngx-formentry/src/form-entry/helpers/js-expression-helper.ts).
 You can add your own custom expression helpers to this file to make them available in the Form Builder.